What Is Omnichannel Marketing?

 4. What's an example of an omnichannel goal?

-One of the most common omnichannel goals is to solve customers' problems, whether in-person or through digital channels; another is to provide a seamless customer experience through online and in-store sales, or a combination of the two — order online, pick up in-store.
+One of the most common omnichannel goals is to solve customers' problems, whether in-person or through digital channels; another is to provide a seamless customer experience through online and in-store sales, or a combination of the two.

 We’ll find qualified marketing agencies for your project, for free.